mizutanilab/RecView/README.md

 A test dataset in TIFF format is available from the binary folder.

 <UL>
+  <LI>Build-201127.
+Updates for 'syncreadout' format of the Hamamatsu camera and also for several other minor functional improvements.
   <LI>Build-191001.
 A bugfix in the CUDA memory freeing routine.
   <LI>Build-190729.
 Default memory usage in the Computing config dialog is now set to 40%.
 This minimizes memory paging and boosts the batch recon calculation.
     <UL>